Tom Borrill's Blue Ribbon Apple Pie

 Transfer the mixture to a bowl (cold stainless steel is ideal).
 Dice the chilled butter into small cubes, handling as little as possible.
 (Keeping the butter cold will ensure a flaky crust.)
 Drop into the flour mixture and cut in with a pastry cutter until the cold butter pieces are about the size of peas.

-Add water in 2 tablespoon increments, blending into the butter and flour using the back of a wooden spoon, and pressing the mixture against the sides of the bowl.
-Continue adding water in small amounts just until the mixture begins to hold together.
+Add water in 2 tablespoon increments, blending into the butter and flour using a wooden spoon, pressing the mixture against the sides of the bowl, then ultimately forming by hand until enough water has been added and the mixture holds together.

 When it feels like it will hold a ball, turn out onto a floured surface and form it into a rectangle.